wp-plugins/quick-paypal-payments/readme.txt

 2. Go to 'Plugins', 'Add New' then search for 'Quick Paypal Payments'.
 3. Follow the on screen instructions.
 4. Activate the plugin.
-5. Go to the plugin 'Settings' page to add you paypal email address and currency
+5. Go to the plugin 'Settings' page to add your paypal email address and currency
 6. Edit any of the form settings if you wish.
-7. Use the shortcode `[qpp]` in you posts or page or even your sidebar.
+7. Use the shortcode `[qpp]` in your posts or page or even your sidebar.
 8. To use the form in your theme files use the code `<?php echo do_shortcode('[qpp]'); ?>`.

 == Frequently Asked Questions ==